 What is income protection insurance?

-Formerly known as permanent health insurance (PHI), long-term income protection (IP) is an insurance policy that pays out if you're unable to work because of injury or illness.
+Formerly known as permanent health insurance, income protection is an insurance policy that pays out if you're unable to work because of injury or illness.

 Is income protection the same as PPI?

 Only a minority of employers support their staff for more than a year if they're off sick from work (see our guide to statutory sick pay).
-Given the low level of state benefits available, everyone of working age should consider IP.
-But when we asked the public, just 9% said they have some form of IP, compared with 41% who have life insurance and 16% who have private medical insurance (PMI).
+Given the low level of state benefits available, everyone of working age should consider income protection.

 - Class 1: Professional; managers; administrative staff; staff with limited business mileage; admin clerk; computer programmer; secretary.